poneoneo/Alibaba-CLI-Scraper/README.md

    pip install -r requirements.txt
    ```

-## Behind the Scenes: How I Tackled Web Scraping Challenges
+## Behind the Scene: How I Tackled Web Scraping Challenges

 Developing a web scraper comes with its own set of hurdles, and this project was no exception!
 Here's how I overcame some common obstacles: